-I’m reposting my previous holiday posts, as part of my holiday tradition thing.
+I’m reposting a bunch of my holiday posts, as a part of a holiday tradition thing.
 Enjoy!

 Among all the traditions of the holiday season, one that’s becoming increasingly familiar is the War on the Supposed War On Christmas.
 In this tradition — one that dates back to the sweet olden days of overt anti-Semitism — the Christian Right foams at the mouth about the fact that not everyone has the same meaning of Christmas that they do, and works themselves into a dither about things like store clerks politely recognizing that not everyone is a Christian by saying “Happy Holidays” instead of “Merry Christmas.”
 Because in the mind of the Christian Right, it somehow disrespects their faith and impinges on their religious freedom to share a country with people who feel and act differently than they do.

 Okay.
 Insert rant here about how the Christian Right isn’t actually interested in religious freedom and respect for their faith.
 They’re trying to establish a theocracy.
 They don’t care about religious and cultural plurality.
 They don’t care about the fact that winter holidays mean different things to different people, and that different people celebrate different ones and in different ways.
 They don’t care about the fact that not everyone in the country is Christian, and that lots of people who do call themselves Christian are actually pretty secular in both their everyday life and their celebration of the winter holidays.

 No, scratch that.
 They do care about it.
 They think it’s bad.

 But that’s not actually what I want to talk about today.

 In the face of Bill O’Reilly and company screaming hatefully about the true meaning of Christmas, I want to talk — in true grade-school essay form — about what Christmas means to me.

 Because I actually like Christmas.